 Cute and so interesting to watch.
-Cherry shrimp have their own little world going on in the tank.
+Red cherry shrimp have their own little world going on in the tank.

 A great addition to a community tank filled with small fish or even as the star of their own species tank.